jlinoff/pam/README.md

 Set this preference if you want to avoid deleting the fields manually.

-#### Interactive Storage Strategy
+#### filePass Cache Strategy

-This defines the browser storage strategy for interactive sessions for saving the file password.
+This defines the browser cache strategy for the file password.
 The options are `none`, `prefs`, `local` and `session`.

 The `none` option means that the file password is never stored.
+The file password is _not_ remembered for the file load and save operations.
 Each time you load or save a file you must re-enter it.

 The `global` option means that the file password is stored in a global window session variable.